GoogleCloudPlatform/openjdk-runtime/README.md

 By default, the CMD is set to run the application JAR.
 You can change this by specifying your own `CMD` or `ENTRYPOINT`.

 ### Container Memory Limits
-To help the runtime compute accurate JVM memory defaults when running on Kubernetes, you can indicate memory limit through the [Downward API](https://kubernetes.io/docs/tasks/configure-pod-container/environment-variable-expose-pod-information).
+The runtime will try to detect the container memory limit by looking at the `/sys/fs/cgroup/memory/memory.limit_in_bytes`  file, which is automatically mounted by Docker.
+However, this may not work with other container runtimes.
+In those cases, to help the runtime compute accurate JVM memory defaults when running on Kubernetes, you can indicate memory limit through the [Downward API](https://kubernetes.io/docs/tasks/configure-pod-container/environment-variable-expose-pod-information).

 To do so add an environment variable named `KUBERNETES_MEMORY_LIMIT` *(This name is subject to change)* with the value `limits.memory` and the name of your container.
 For example: